 Equity Incentive Compensation.
 The Company believes that the interests of stockholders are best served when a meaningful portion of executive and management compensation is tied to equity ownership.
 Pursuant to the Company's incentive compensation plan, the compensation committee is authorized to grant stock options, stock appreciation rights, cash-settled phantom stock unit awards, or PSUs, restricted stock awards, RSUs, and other equity-based awards.
 The Company has historically used a combination of stock options, RSUs and PSUs as a means to incentivize long-term employment and performance and to align individual compensation with the objective of building long-term stockholder value.
 The Company uses equity incentive compensation, with vesting based on time, performance or both, as a means of encouraging a "culture of ownership" among employees, including our named executive officers.
-The compensation committee believes that by using equity forms of incentive compensation, the interests of the Company's stockholders and the Company's management employees remain aligned over the long-term.
+The company's management employees remain aligned over the long-term.
 The compensation committee exercises discretion in determining the number and type of equity awards to be given to our executive officers as long-term incentive compensation.
 In exercising its discretion, the compensation committee considers a number of factors, including individual responsibilities, competitive market data, stock price performance, and individual and Company performance.
-Subject to the express provisions of the incentive compensation plan and direction from the Board, the compensation committee is authorized, among other things, (i) to select the executive officers to whom equity awards will be granted; (ii) to determine the type, size, terms and conditions of equity awards to executive officers including vesting provisions and whether such equity awards will be time or performance-based; and (iii) to establish the terms for treatment of equity awards upon a termination of employment of executive officers
+Subject to the express provisions of the incentive compensation plan and direction from the Board, the compensation committee is authorized, among other things, (i) to select the executive officers including vawards will be granted; (ii) to determine the type, size, terms and conditions of equity awards to the ficers including vawards to executive officers including vawards upon a termination of employment of executive officers.